 We use browser automation to simulate real user flows, including preflights, rendering, and authentication.
 We verify functional steps such as login submission and post-login behavior to ensure the application runs without crashing.

-UI scoring splits the 8-step categories into two groups.
+UI scoring splits eight steps into two groups.
 Infrastructure steps (backend preflight, frontend render, login form visible, login submit, login 2xx, no runtime crash) measure whether the app runs at all.
 Behavior steps (post-login auth signal, post-login behavior signal) assess whether the app performs its intended function once running.

 ui_score = (behavior_passed / (behavior_passed + behavior_failed)) × (infra_passed / infra_total)